RanvierMUD/ranviermud/docs/extending/areas/rooms.md

 `description` _`string`_
 :    ***required*** Long description of the room, shown under the title on `look`

+`coordinates` _`Array<number>`_
+:    Optional coordinates for the room in `[x, y, z]` format.

 `npcs` _`Array<EntityReference>`_
 :    List of NPCs to place in this room on initial load.
 You can customize the number of max instances of the NPC per room and the respawn chance by making the `npcs` entry an object as described above in the "Test Room 2" example.

 `items` _`Array<EntityReference>`_
 :    List of items to place in this room on initial load.
 As with NPCs, you can customize the respawn chance for the item.
 For containers there's also `replaceOnRespawn` which when the item is due to respawn will replace an empty instance will a full one

 `script` _`string`_
 :    Name of custom script to attach to this room (See [Scripting](scripting.md))